serenity-is/docs/caching/web_farms_and_caching.md

-# WEB Farms and Caching
+# 网站群和缓存 WEB Farms and Caching

 Now let's consider we have a social networking site and have millions of user profiles.
 Profile pages of some famous users might be getting hundreds or thousands of visits per minute.